New Zealand Lotto Prizes

 - Strike 1 – players can win a free line of lotto Strike by matching just one of the first four numbers.

-Winning Wheel was launched in August 2004 and gave all players who buy a ticket for the New Zealand Lotto an extra chance to win prizes for no extra cost.
+Winning Wheel was launched in August 2004 and gave Lotto players an extra chance to win prizes for no extra cost.
 Each lottery ticket had a 16-digit Winning Wheel number (the same as the ticket serial number) and in every draw one certain number was drawn out.
 The player who matched this number was then awarded an all-expenses paid trip to the studio in Wellington where they had to spin the wheel to win a prize.
+The minimum guaranteed prize was NZ$25,000.